robwalch/foms-demuxed/README.md

     - X-Cue Out/In

 #### HLS.js TODO
+- Make HEAD (instead of GET) manifest requests, until you see a change, then:
+    - request all the content
+    - predict the next update based on when the header changed (etag)
 - Eject the back-buffer 30 seconds back (configurable, defaults to Infinty)
 - Increase the forward buffer length only when "waiting" events fire